phamhduc/Speaking-Practice-Application/README.md

 ## Application Set up

-You can use directly by EXE file in dist folder, Remember to put EXE file and DataPack file in the samefolder.
+You can use directly  EXE file in dist folder, Remember to put EXE file and DataPack file in the samefolder.

 You can set up to run and edit as a python file.
 Remember to install PyQt5 by